 FAITH WORTH IMITATING

 If “dismal” described the days, then “horrific” serves as a perfect word for the nights.
-Sleep came sporadically; staring at the ceiling waiting for the next pain medicine injection served as the only activity.
+Due to sporadic sleep, staring at the ceiling waiting for the next pain medicine injection served as the only activity.

 I lost count of how many times nurses and techs rolled me to surgery for debriding the wounds, adjusting the Hoffman device holding my severed right foot to my leg, and whatever other surgery I needed.
 Yearning to find any position of comfort, I resigned myself to never be anything other than truly miserable.